What to do if your pet goes missing

 Make sure you thoroughly search your property – check in cupboards, under the house, in sheds and garages.
 Frightened and sick or injured animals may hide for days under bushes and will often ignore your calls.
 Think like an animal and consider all possible places your pet may have gone.

 Knock on doors in your street/neighbourhood and tell them about the animal you’re looking for.
 It is a good idea to take a photo of your pet with you and to hand them a flyer.
 Ask them to check their garden sheds and garages or anywhere else that your pet may have decided to hide.

 Use Lostpet.co.nz (previously Pets on the Net)

-We list every incoming stray animal on www.lostpet.co.nz.
+We list every stray animal that comes into SPCA care on www.lostpet.co.nz.
 Check the ‘found’ listings and create a ‘lost’ listing at www.lostpet.co.nz.
 This is a national database and the key website we recommend everyone checks the ‘found’ listings and creates a ‘lost’ listing of their own.

 Create a flyer